MOTORCYCLING IN ICELAND HIGHLIGHTS

 09 Natural Hot Spring

-I had a little list of things I felt were must-dos on our motorcycling in Iceland road trip, and this highlight was one of them – taking a dip in a natural hot spring.
-I got my chance at Heydular, which is a farm-based hotel in amongst a nature reserve in the Westfjords area of Iceland.
-We were truly staying in the middle of nowhere here, surrounded by fast flowing water and imposing mountains.
+I had a little list of must-dos for our motorcycling in Iceland road trip, and this was firmly on it: take a dip in a natural hot spring.
+I got my chance at Heydalur, a farm-based hotel tucked inside a nature reserve in the Westfjords.
+We were truly in the middle of nowhere – surrounded by fast-flowing rivers and towering mountains.

 Splodz Blogz | Motorcycling in Iceland - Hedalur Hot Pool